ffrmns/ffrmns/README.md

 - 👋 Hi, I’m @ffrmns
 - 👀 I’m interested in shell scripting and any technology in general
-- 🌱 I’m currently learning C# with dotnet 6
+- 🌱 I’m currently code and think in C#
 - 💞️ I’m looking to collaborate on anything that I understand
 - 📫 How to reach me Just send me email at massfikri@yahoo.co.id